abinit/abinit/doc/tutorial/eph4isotc.md

 transitions between $\kk$ and $\kq$ electronic states on the Fermi surface (FS).
 As a consequence, converging $\gamma_{\qq\nu}$ requires very dense $\kk$-meshes in order to sample enough states around the FS.
-The convergence rate, indeed, is expected to be much slower than the one required by the electron DOS at $\ee_F$:
+The convergence rate, indeed, is expected to be much slower than that required by the electron DOS at $\ee_F$:

 $$
 g(\ee_F) = \sum_{n\kk} \delta(\ee_F - \ee_{n\kk})